Four-bar linkage: Slider-crank linkage

 If the line of travel of the hinged joint of the slider does not pass through the base pivot of the crank, the slider movement is not symmetric.
 It moves faster in one direction than the other.
 This is called a quick-return mechanism.

 Spherical and spatial four-bar linkages

 If the linkage has four hinged joints with axes angled to intersect in a single point, then the links move on concentric spheres and the assembly is called a spherical four-bar linkage.
 The input-output equations of a spherical four-bar linkage can be applied to spatial four-bar linkages when the variables are replaced by dual numbers.
-Note that the cited conference paper incorrectly conflates Moore-Penrose pseudoinverses with one-sided inverses of matrices, falsely claiming that the latter are unique whenever they exist.
-This is contradicted by the fact that $(1,0)^T$ admits the set of matrices $\{(1,x) \mid x \in \mathbb C\}$ as all its left inverses.
+(Note: Note that the cited conference paper incorrectly conflates Moore-Penrose pseudoinverses with one-sided inverses of matrices, falsely claiming that the latter are unique whenever they exist.
+This is contradicted by the fact that $(1,0)^T$ admits the set of matrices $\{(1,x) \mid x \in \mathbb C\}$ as all its left inverses.)

 Bennett's linkage is a spatial four-bar linkage with hinged joints that have their axes angled in a particular way that makes the system movable.